skynet-im/skynet/protocol.md

 ```

 ### **0x0D** DeleteChannel ![networkDown] ###
 Sent by the server to notify a client that a channel has been deleted permanently from the server.
-The client should not include the state of this channel in _RestoreSession_ packets anymore, but can keep the data locally.
+The client should not include this channel in _RestoreSession_ packets anymore, but can keep the data locally.
 ```vpsl
 <Int64 ChannelId>
 ```